The Lie That Your Past Disqualifies You

 And it’s keeping you hidden.

-The Lie You’ve Been Believing
+The Lie That’s Been Running Your Life

 You’ve convinced yourself that God can forgive your past, but He can’t use it.
 That He can redeem you, but He can’t redeem your story.
 That your mess is too messy to become a message.

 So you’ve been trying to outrun it.
-Trying to prove that you’re different now.
-Trying to build a version of yourself that’s so polished, so perfect, so put-together that no one will ever question whether you’re qualified.
+Trying to prove that you’re different now, trying to build a version of yourself that’s so polished, so perfect, so put together that no one will ever question whether you’re qualified.

 You’re robbing people of the very testimony they need to hear.